Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’ve never purchased the best PS4 headset specifically for your PS4 or PS4 Pro, you may get a little lost in all the options.
 So we took it upon ourselves to buy and test the top 15 PS4 headsets along with our favorite games (such a tough proposition, I know) to find the best option for 2019.
 Check out our best gaming headsets guide for more of the top-rated headsets.

-As we ran each headset through its paces, we measured sound quality, mic quality and overall comfort and durability.
-With these features in mind, it was an easy choice to pick the ASTRO Gaming A50 wireless PS4 headset as the champion.
-This stellar headset offers lossless wireless capability, a super versatile mic and unbeatable audio quality in every game we played.
+As we ran each headset through its paces, we measured sound quality, mic quality, and overall comfort and durability.
+With these features in mind, it was easy to pick the ASTRO Gaming A50 wireless PS4 headset as the champion.
+This stellar headset offers lossless wireless capability, a super versatile mic, and unbeatable audio quality in every game we played.
 Keep reading to learn more about the A50 and the other 4 top PS4 headsets of 2019.
 If you prefer to game on the Xbox, you’ll want to read our tutorial on how to fix an Xbox One headset.

 Award: Editor’s Choice

 WHY IT’S A TOP PICK: Excellent sound, wireless capabilities, and an updated design with even more to love.